Boyzie Zamar: Career

-Zamar worked as an assistant coach to Louie Alas at the Manila Metrostars, that time the team is led by their star Rommel Adducul and future PBA coach Alex Compton.
+Zamar worked as an assistant coach to Louie Alas at the Manila Metrostars, that time the team was led by their stars Rommel Adducul and future PBA coach Alex Compton.
 He was appointed as Philippine national team head coach, and led the team to gold medals in 2001 SEABA Championship and 2001 Southeast Asian Games.

 He served as the head coach of Soccsargen Marlins.
-After MBA fold in 2002, he was later coached the then James Yap-led UE Red Warriors.
-They bring the team to the second seed and final four appearance, but defeated by Ateneo.
+After the MBA folded in 2002, he later coached the then James Yap-led UE Red Warriors.
+They brought the team to the second seed and a final four appearance but was defeated by Ateneo.
 He coached the team until 2003.

-He was intended to coach again the Philippine team in 2005 Southeast Asian Games, where the Philippines is also the host.
-But the team was suspended by the FIBA.
+He intended to once again coach the Philippine team in 2005 Southeast Asian Games, where the Philippines is also the host, but the team was suspended by FIBA.

-He coached again the UE, and later joined the San Miguel Beermen as their assistant coach.
-He returned to head coaching on the Beermen's 3x3 team.
+He returned to coach UE once more and later became an assistant coach for the San Miguel Beermen He returned to head coaching on the Beermen's 3x3 team.